 It’s time to make your homemade cranberry sauce the centrepiece of your roast dinner!
-Adding just a few spices will really take your cranberry sauce to the next level – Hungry now?
-Jump to Recipe
+Adding just a few spices will really take your cranberry sauce to the next level.

 A roast dinner ain’t complete without a cranberry sauce – and that’s a fact.
 Having said that, I do feel as though sometimes it seeps into the background a little.
 Like, there’s so many powerful dishes at the table, little old cranberry sauce barely gets a look in.
 It’s kinda just there because it has to be.
 Well, today I took one step to change that.

 The first thing you’ve gotta make sure when serving up cranberry sauce is that it’s homemade.
 It’s SO easy to make cranberry sauce and the difference between homemade and premade is crazy.

 To make a really basic cranberry sauce, you only need 3 ingredients:

 And that’s it!
 Of course it’s best to add a few more goodies, which we’ll talk about in a sec, but for a basic cranberry it’s just that trio of ingredients.